After (Prose novel)

-After is a young adult novel written by Francine Prose.
-It was first published in 2003, and the nearby school shooting is reminiscent of the Columbine High School massacre in 1999.
+After is a 2003 young adult novel written by Francine Prose.
+The nearby school shooting is reminiscent of the Columbine High School massacre in 1999.

+Plot

 After a school shooting 50 miles away, the new grief and crisis counselor (Dr. Willner) attempts to control the students' lives, using the recent tragedy as an excuse for increasingly restricting their lives.
 The school gradually is controlled by the grip of the administration, and students who do not comply with the new rules disappear, never to be seen again.